| Submit your Paper Now

 11. Knowledge and Learning

-The theme of this year’s conference around the role of the Business School in supporting economic and social development is one which has particular relevance for this Track.
+The theme of this year’s conference around the value of pluralism in advancing management research, education, and practice is one which has particular relevance for this track.
 Organized by the Knowledge and Learning SIG, this Track aims to facilitate the development of knowledge in the interdisciplinary areas that take as their focus the processes associated with knowledge and learning.
 These include: management learning, organizational development, organizational learning, and knowledge management.

 For this year’s conference, we invite submissions, relating to any of these areas that are framed, however broadly, within the conference theme.
-We welcome submissions that examine the role of knowledge and learning in supporting economic and social development.
-Issues that submissions might consider could include: the economic, social, environmental and cultural impacts of knowledge and learning; where and how research into knowledge and learning can contribute to the future economic and social development of regions; and how the economic, social, environmental, and cultural impacts of knowledge and learning can be sustained beyond the current economic crisis.
-Submissions that provoke reasoned debate on the role of knowledge and learning in supporting economic and social development, especially the role of knowledge exchange between academics and the business sector will be particularly welcome.
-This might include how our own research, teaching, education, assessment and instruction activities can engage the business sector and contribute to economic and social development.
+We welcome submissions that examine the value of a pluralistic orientation of knowledge and learning in advancing management research, education and practice.
+Issues that submissions might consider could include: the advantages and disadvantages of adopting multiple paradigms and theories when conducting knowledge and learning research; how management knowledge and education might be developed through pedagogical and theoretical debates; and whether or not a pluralistic view of knowledge and learning can be incorporated into recognised knowledge management and organisational learning practices.
+Submissions that provoke reasoned debate on the dynamics between diversity and inclusivity within the knowledge and learning community will be particularly welcome.
+This might include examining how diverse forms of research, teaching, education, and assessment might operate within institutional constraints towards standardisation.
 To this end, we would especially encourage submissions for symposia jointly to the Knowledge and Learning Track and other conference tracks.

 12. Leadership and Leadership Development

-The BAM conference theme for 2014 considers the role of business schools in supporting economic and social development.
-This is a particularly pertinent theme for the leadership and leadership development track which will thus reflect this theme in its own.
+The BAM conference theme for 2015 is ‘the value of pluralism in advancing management research, education and practice’.
+This call raises important questions about the nature and value of diversity and inclusivity that are equally relevant for leadership and leadership development students, scholars and practitioners.
 Although the track will welcome papers on any topic relevant to leadership and leadership development we are especially keen to encourage papers that focus on one or more of the following:

-- How should leadership development interventions go about reflecting the twin aims of economic and social development?
+- How should leadership development interventions go about reflecting a pluralistic orientation?

-- What new pedagogies and interventions may be required to support the broader leadership remit implied by these twin aims?
+- What new pedagogies and interventions may be required to support the broader leadership remit implied by a pluralistic orientation?

 - What are the key theoretical and empirical considerations that need to be addressed by leadership research in this context?